 When we moved into our new home, not having a traditional HVAC unit took some getting used to.
 I was accustomed to having a house that was too cold, not too warm.

-But the first thing I did to make my bedroom a little more comfortable was rolling back my comforter at night and made sure we used only cotton sheets.
+Still, the first thing I did to make my bedroom a little more comfortable was rolling back my comforter at night and made sure we used only cotton sheets.
 Cotton breathes where other materials don’t and this can cause your nights to be a lot hotter.

 5. Use Those Ceiling Fans